Skip to main content

 • Complete West Virginia exhibit marking requirements

-• WV E-Filing system procedures and technical requirements
+• CourtPLUS e-filing procedures and technical requirements

 • County-specific rules for Kanawha County (Charleston) Circuit Court

-• Statewide e-filing system guide (WV E-Filing)
+• Statewide e-filing system guide (CourtPLUS)

 • Circuit court exhibit requirements across 55 counties in 31 judicial circuits